Zeandale, Kansas

 The Chicago, Rock Island, & Pacific Railroad once ran through Zeandale, Kansas but the tracks are gone today.

 Mrs. M. Pillsbury taught private school at her home in 1858.
-The next year a public school was taught in a small building on the farm of Mr. Abner Allen.
-In 1862 the first schoolhouse was built of hewn logs in a hexagonal shape.
+The next year, a public school was taught in a small building on Mr. Abner Allen’s farm.
+In 1862, the first schoolhouse was built of hewn logs in a hexagonal shape.

-Despite the natural beauty of the area and its rich farmland, the town grew slowly, and on March 16, 1868, its post office closed.
+Despite the area’s natural beauty and rich farmland, the town grew slowly, and its post office closed on March 16, 1868.

-By 1880, the settlement still only had a population of 26 residents.
-However, four years later, its post office was reopened on August 27, 1884.
+By 1880, the settlement still had only 26 residents.
+However, four years later, on August 27, 1884, its post office was reopened.

-A Christian Church was established in 1896 that was originally associated with the Stone-Campbell Restoration Movement.
+A Christian Church was established in 1896 that was initially associated with the Stone-Campbell Restoration Movement.

 At some point, the Chicago, Rock Island & Pacific Railroad came through Zeandale, but even that didn’t help the small town grow much.
 By 1910, it had a population of 75.